Great food from the Philippines: Siomai

 Siomai with chili sauce on top, usually served in 3's or 6's

-Siomai is available in many other South East Asian countries, with a local telling me it’s origins are Chinese.
+Siomai is available in many other South East Asian countries locals telling me it’s origins are Chinese.
+Indeed in Tibet & Nepal there are similar style dumplings.
+However Nepalese Momo’s have a much thicker pastry.

 In the street you can pick up Siomai for as little as 3 pesos each.
 While in Chow king expect to pay around 50 pesos for 3!
+The deluxe stalls charge up to 35 pesos for four.
 Many Filipinos don’t like street Siomai claiming it’s not good meat.
-But I never had a problem, and it tastes really good.
+But I never had a problem and it tastes really good.

 Steamed street Siomai (click to enlarge)